Haselnussbomber/HaselTweaks/README.md

 Sorts items inside the Armoury Chest upon opening it.

-Uses the <a href="https://eu.finalfantasyxiv.com/lodestone/playguide/db/text_command/a3840353abb/" target="_blank" rel="noreferrer noopener">`/itemsort`</a> command for sorting.
+Uses the games `/itemsort` command for sorting.
 Condition and order are configurable.

 ### Character Class Switcher [[src](Tweaks/CharacterClassSwitcher.cs)]